DEKRA-Cybersecurity/MAS-Preloaded-Apps-Scripts/README.md

 ```
 ./automate_apps_updated
 ```
-As a result of the analysis, an excel file called **Preload_Analysis.xlsx**  will be provided, which will be located inside the `/apks/Results/YYYYMMdd` folder.
+As a result of the analysis the data obtained will be exported, there are two options CSV or XLXS, to choose the format you must access the configuration file located in the path `/config/methods_config.yml` and give value (True/False) to the variable export_csv.
+The exported data can be found in the folder **/apks/Results/YYYYYYYYYYMMdd/HHmmss**.

 In case you want to delete all the data in the database, you will need to execute the following command:
 ```
 python3 -c "from db.database_utils import clear_database; clear_database()"